indyplanets/appcenter-documentation/user-guide/index.md

 1. Open a browser.
 2. Enter the address for AppCenter.
 The **Login** page appears.
-3. Log into AppCenter using your corporate LDAP credentials.
-The AppCenter [Dashboard](dashboard.md) appears.
+3. Log into AppCenter using your corporate LDAP credentials or as the Root user.

-Your user permissions determine which options appear in the navigation panel.
-Only users with administrative privileges will see...
+Your user role determines what appears when you first log in and the features you can access.

 ### Accessing AppCenter Documentation

 1. Do one of the following:
  * In the upper right, click the question mark button.
- * In your browser, go to:
+ * In your browser, go to: **_NEED URL_**

-  Listener displays a table of contents and the following documentation sections:

 From **Teradata AppCenter Documentation**, you can do the following:

+* Search the documentation by keywords
+* Download documentation to a PDF file
+* Suggest changes to the documentation (requires completion of the [Dedication to Public Domain Agreement (DPDA)](CONTRIBUTING-DOCUMENTATION.md))

 #### Downloading Documentation to a PDF File

-When you download documentation to a PDF file, it includes all documentation in the table of contents.

 1. In the upper left, click **DOWNLOAD PDF**.
 2. Do one of the following: